 People who buy Vitamin C powder and mix it with their shampoo will experience a lifting of their hair, similar to the effects of hair bleach.
 However, Vitamin C as a color remover is safe and gentle on your hair.

-For healthy, young looking hair, make sure your diet includes plenty of Vitamin C and iron.
+For healthy, younger-looking hair, make sure your diet includes plenty of Vitamin C and iron.
 If you want a quick vitamin boost for your hair – try this recommendation from Stylecaster.com.
-To give your locks a vital dose of Vitamin C, blend a pre-boiled, but not fully cooked, sweet potato, a half cup of gooseberries, three strawberries and half of a small red bell pepper until you get a creamy smooth mixture, then apply to scalp and hair.
+To give your locks a vital dose of Vitamin C, blend a pre-boiled, but not fully cooked, sweet potato, a half cup of gooseberries, three strawberries, and half of a small red bell pepper until you get a creamy smooth mixture, then apply to scalp and hair.
 Leave the mask on for 15-to-25 minutes, then rinse off with warm water.

 Now, go take your vitamins!

 Subscribe today for free to receive our weekly update and never miss an article.